Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: Introduction

 (see \autoref{thm_gen_Jou}).
 When $i=0$ and $S$ is standard graded with $c=d$, and $\delta := - \deg(y)$, we prove that there is an isomorphism $\omicron: \, \HL^0(S)_{\delta} \xrightarrow{\; \cong \;} T$ and that the multiplication maps $\, \HL^0(S)_j\otimes _T S_{\delta -j} \rightarrow \HL^0(S)_{\delta} \,$ followed by $\omicron$ are perfect pairings inducing isomorphisms $\, \HL^0(S)_{j} \xrightarrow{\; \cong \;}\; \Hom_T\left(S_{\delta-j}, T\right) \, $ as above (see \autoref{Gen_perfectpairing}).
 We provide explicit inverses of these isomorphisms, which we construct from any suitable element $\Delta$ in the annihilator of the diagonal ideal, the kernel of the multiplication map $S\otimes_T S \rightarrow S$ (see \autoref{thm_Morley_forms1}).
 The significance of such explicit inverses is that they reduce the computation of $\HL^0(S)$, as an ideal in $S$, to the computation of $ {}^*\Hom_T(S,T)$.
 Jouanolou achieved this by means of Morley forms, which our construction generalizes.
 We will elaborate on this for the special case of symmetric algebras, in the second part of the Introduction.

 Surprisingly, many classes of algebras and ideals of interest satisfy the weakly Gorenstein condition.
-We prove that determinantal rings tend to have this property (see \autoref{thm_det_weak_Gor}), and so do symmetric algebras algebras as long as they are Cohen-Macaulay (see \autoref{thm_Sym_weak_Gor}).
+We prove that determinantal rings tend to have this property (see \autoref{thm_det_weak_Gor}), and so do symmetric algebras as long as they are Cohen-Macaulay (see \autoref{thm_Sym_weak_Gor}).
 Our approach to showing that symmetric algebras have the weakly Gorenstein property is by computing explicitly the canonical module.
 The formula for the canonical module is interesting in its own right, and yields several applications.

 We now describe a family of symmetric algebras that satisfy the weakly Gorenstein property, their canonical modules, and some related results that we obtain along the way.
 Let $(R, \mm)$ be a $d$-dimensional Cohen-Macaulay local ring, and $I = (f_1,\ldots,f_n)\subset R$ be an ideal minimally generated by $n$ elements and of codimension $g = \HT(I) \ge 2$.
-One says that $I$ has the property $F_0$ if for any $\pp \in \Spec(R)$ the minimal number of generators satisfies $\mu(I_\pp) \le \dim(R_\pp) + 1$.
-For any $k \ge 0$, one says that $I$ has the sliding depth property $\SD_k$ if the depth of the $i$-th Koszul homology with respect to the sequence $f_1,\ldots,f_n$ is bigger or equal than $d- n+ i + k$ for all $i \ge 0$.
+One says that $I$ has the property $F_0$ if for any $\pp \in V(I)$ the minimal number of generators satisfies $\mu(I_\pp) \le \dim(R_\pp) + 1$.
+For any $k \ge 0$, one says that $I$ has the sliding depth property $\SD_k$ if the depth of the $i$-th Koszul homology with respect to the sequence $f_1,\ldots,f_n$ is at least $d- n+ i + k$ for all $i \ge 0$.
 The condition $F_0$ is necessary for the Cohen-Macaulayness of $\Sym(I)$, and thus unavoidable to show the weakly Gorenstein condition.
-Under the additional assumptions that $R$ is Gorenstein with infinite residue field and that $I$ satisfies $\SD_1$, in \autoref{thm_Sym_weak_Gor}, we prove that: \begin{enumerate}[\rm (i)] \item the canonical module $\omega_{\Sym(I)}$ is isomorphic to an ideal of the form $\left(f_1,y_1\right)^{g-2}\Sym(I)$. \item $\Sym(I)$ is $d$-weakly Gorenstein with respect to the ideal $\mm \Sym(I)$. \end{enumerate} These results are applicable in a wide range of situations since the condition $\SD_1$ is satisfied by several classes of ideals (for instance, strongly Cohen-Macaulay ideals, and so in particular, perfect ideals of codimension two and Gorenstein ideals codimension three).
-This formula for the canonical module of the symmetric algebras coincides with a formula for the canonical module of certain Rees algebras (see \cite{HSV2}), which leads to interesting consequences in \autoref{cor_beautiful}.
+Under the additional assumptions that $R$ is Gorenstein with infinite residue field and that $I$ satisfies $\SD_1$, in \autoref{thm_Sym_weak_Gor}, we compute explicitly the canonical module of $\Sym(I)$ and prove that $\Sym(I)$ is $d$-weakly Gorenstein with respect to the ideal $\mm \, \Sym(I).$

+These results are applicable in a wide range of situations since the condition $\SD_1$ is satisfied by several classes of ideals (for instance, strongly Cohen-Macaulay ideals, and so in particular, perfect ideals of codimension two and perfect Gorenstein ideals codimension three).
+Our formula for the canonical module of symmetric algebras coincides with a formula for the canonical module of certain Rees algebras (see \cite{HSV2}), which leads to interesting consequences in \autoref{cor_beautiful}.